carlocab/tmux-nvr/README.md

 For bug reports or questions, please file an issue [here](https://github.com/carlocab/tmux-nvr/issues).

+tmux-nvr may behave inappropriately if you script the creation of several tmux sessions at a time.
+If this causes problems, please file an issue using the link above.

 ### Wishlist
 Here are improvements I hope to be able to work on:
 1. Window-specific nvim instances